-Highly experienced leading junior in serious violence, heavy crime and serious sexual offences, with a particularly strong track record in handling complex fraud and financial crime including money laundering, insider dealing, tax and VAT fraud, advance fee and banking fraud, both leading and conducted alone.
+Charlotte Yarrow is a highly sought after leading junior in serious violence, organised crime with a particularly strong track record in handling high profile and complex financial crime including diversion and “phishing” fraud, money laundering, insider dealing, tax and VAT fraud, advance fee and banking fraud, as leading counsel.

 She has advised and acted on behalf of the defence in both criminal and civil matters in relation to Trademarks law and was in the landmark case in the Court of Appeal and House of Lords of Johnston which successfully led to the re-definition of the criminal defences under the 1994 Trade Marks Act.
 She has acted successfully in some of the largest Trademark “hauls” made by Trading standards.

 She has a strong commercial awareness gained partly from a sabbatical in a FTSE 100 Hedge fund as legal counsel, where she advised the company on, amongst other things money laundering provisions, the Fraud Act, Proceeds of Crime legislation and general litigation.
 She has a flare for handling substantial volumes of evidence and complex financial information and distilling it to the “nub of the issue”.